AlfredoCatalano/e2e/README.md

 - Increase Speed to Market
 - Build Positive Relationships across the IT Value Chain
 ### Our Process
+- Determine
+- Design
+-- Decide
-- Text
+- Develop
+-- Decide
-- Text
+- Deploy
-- Text
+- Done
 ### Our Plus
 - Exchange Insights & Expertise
 - Transparency & Ways of Working